Skip to main content

 Your mind is the most metabolically active organ in your body, a dynamic system in constant communication with every other system, from the hormones that guide your energy to the nutrients that fuel your cells.
 Understanding this intricate dialogue is the first step toward actively participating in your own neurological well-being.

 The brain’s operational integrity is directly tied to its ability to protect and repair itself, a process we call neuroprotection.
 This is an active, ongoing biological state.
 The resilience of your neurons, their ability to form new connections and withstand the stressors of aging, depends heavily on the environment you create within your body.
-This internal environment is governed by two primary forces ∞ your and your hormonal balance.
+This internal environment is governed by two primary forces ∞ your metabolic health and your hormonal balance.

 The Metabolic Foundation of a Healthy Brain